mschoettle/website/docs/blog/posts/2025/migrate-wordpress-posts-markdown.md

 Writing the script was the easy part.
 What came after was going through each blog post and cleaning it up, making sure it renders correctly.
 This also gave me the opportunity to fix some formatting, typos, and grammar issues.
+And, I made sure to make use of the many [features of `mkdocs-material`](https://squidfunk.github.io/mkdocs-material/reference/).

 [^1]: I used the [Portfolio and Projects plugin](https://wordpress.org/plugins/portfolio-and-projects/) to showcase some of my work.
     The plugin uses a custom post type for projects that are then arranged on a dedicated page.